dnitiutomo/Stock-DCF-Valuation-Program/README.md

     - Consists of all logical objects used to store values within the program.
 (Ex.
 Company, BalanceSheet, IncomeStatement, DiscountedCashFlow, etc.)
  3. Business Logic Layer
     - Responsible for program/DCF business logic and creation of excel documents.

+Program retrieves data from 3 sources, cleans it, and stores it into a local MySQL instance:
+ 1. XBRL documents located on the SEC website
+ 2. Yahoo!
+Finance Web Scraping
+ 3. Quandl API

 After data retrieval is finished, the user can run the Stock Valuation Test Class to conduct DCF analysis for all companies that have valid information.
 The DCF analysis is briefly explained below: